Talha315/ExOvo_Intracardiac_Method_Article/README.md

 Two levels of area filtering are applied:

-Initial minimum area = 80 px (removes noise)
+- **Initial minimum area:** 80 px – removes small noise artifacts

-Final minimum area = 120 px (keeps real cells only)
+- **Final minimum area:** 120 px – retains only valid cell regions

 Since blue cells often contain small green interference dots, the script includes color-correction parameters, reducing the green channel to 40% and the red channel to 85% for pixels classified as “only blue.”
 These parameters can be relaxed or tightened depending on how strong or weak the blue fluorescence appears in the dataset.

 Below is the example output produced using the following script.